 Do these people not know what cold fusion is?
 It is nuclear fusion occurring at or close to room temperature.
 It has nothing to do with ice!

-The tribal idiots worship the Enterprise now instead of their bullshit scribe but look at it this way – both of them are better than Christianity.
+The tribal idiots worship the Enterprise now instead of their bullshit scribe but look at it this way – both of them are better than the crap on earth.
 I’m also thinking it’s time for Star Trek to address that all primitive civilizations have silly religions develop.
 You all know if you believe in a god, you’ve thought at one time or another that none of this space shit will ever happen if god is real and a rapture happens.
 Good news, it’s not real.

 Kirk, with highlights, is seen in bed fucking two cheetah ladies.
 Seriously, what is this?